rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 # Background

-Ephemerons, weak pairs and transport guardians are datatypes which have been implemented in many scheme implementations as well as other programming languages.
+Ephemerons, weak pairs and transport guardians are datatypes which have been implemented in many Scheme implementations as well as other programming languages.
 They provide seemingly orthogonal concepts of weak-references and object movement notification.

 An ephemeron is an object with a key and a datum, which differs from a normal pair in that if there are no references to the key except via the datum, the garbage collector may break the ephemeron, dropping its key and its datum.
 This is similar to a weak pair, except that the datum does not keep the key alive, which prevents a class of memory leaks.
 A major use of ephemerons is in implementing robust weak hashtables, which drop entries that become unreachable by key.